Laser Hair Removal in Princeton, NJ

-At Skin of All Color Dermatology and Cosmetic Medicine, our laser is the gold standard for laser hair removal in men and women of all skin types.
+At O Medical and Aesthetics, our laser is the gold standard for laser hair removal in men and women of all skin types.
 We use a laser that has a powerful, long-pulse alexandrite (GentleLase) and a powerful long-pulsed Nd:YAG (GentleYAG), so that we can safely and effectively offer laser hair removal to all skin types.

 Our lasers are designed to safely and effectively treat lighter and darker skin types.